Jaxus1/Dissenter-Bookmarklet/README.md

 <details><summary>Opera</summary>
 <p>
+####Opera
-Opera instructions: Go to any website, and click the heart on the far right of the URL bar to "add to bookmarks", and select "bookmarks bar", then, on the bookmarks bar, right click > edit the bookmark you just added, and replace the Address with the bookmarklet code, and the name to whatever you'd like.
+Go to any website, and click the heart on the far right of the URL bar to "add to bookmarks", and select "bookmarks bar", then, on the bookmarks bar, right click > edit the bookmark you just added, and replace the Address with the bookmarklet code, and the name to whatever you'd like.
 </p>
 </details>

 <details><summary>Vivaldi</summary>
 <p>
+####Vivaldi
 Vivaldi - Make sure the bookmarks bar is enabled, (Ctrl+Shift+B), then go to any webpage, click the "add bookmark" button on the URL bar to the right.
 Change the URL to the bookmarklet code, and the name to whatever you'd like.
 </p>
 </details>